 Several U.S. Forest Service trails intersect this segment of the trail, including the Pacific Crest Trail.

-John B. Yeon was one of the principal architects of the Historic Columbia River Highway.
+The park is named for John B. Yeon, one of the principal architects of the Historic Columbia River Highway.

 Please call 503-695-2261 for park specific rules

 No metal detecting is allowed in West Gorge State parks

 This park requires a Special Use Permit for special events or activities.
 Please open the Special Use Permit application to see examples of events that need a permit.
 If you have questions about whether you need a special use permit for your activity and to receive instructions on how to submit the application, please call 503-695-2261.

 The park was purchased from various owners between 1935 and 1956.
 The falls were named Elowah in 1915 by a committee of the Mazamas and other organizations.
 In 1935, the Civilian Conservation Corps constructed a bridge across McCord Creek and 1.5 miles of foot trail.
 The park was named for John B. Yeon (1865-1928) pioneer lumberman and realtor of Portland.
 He was a prime supporter of the Columbia River Highway.
 As Multnomah County Roadmaster from 1913 to 1917, Yeon supervised initial construction of the highway, complimenting his salary and backing the project financially.
 He served on the Oregon Highway Commission in the years 1920-1923.